Restriction Enzyme: Definition, Types, Applications, Examples, Diagram

 What are Restriction Enzymes?

-Restriction enzymes, or restriction endonucleases, are crucial in molecular biology because of their DNA restriction function, or the cutting of DNA at specific recognition sites.
+Restriction enzymes or restriction endonucleases, are enzymes produced by bacteria that can cleave DNA molecules at or near specific base sequences.
+They are crucial in molecular biology because of their cutting of DNA at specific recognition sites.
 They were isolated in the 1960s and signalled more change in genetic engineering since they provided the exact method for manipulating DNA molecules.
-These enzymes are widely used in different molecular approaches, for instance in cloning, gene modification, and even DNA profiling, among others.
+These enzymes are widely used in different molecular approaches, for instance in cloning, gene modification, and even DNA profiling.

 Restriction enzymes are enzymes produced by bacteria and archaea that recognise and then cleave DNA.
 They also serve to cut the DNA molecule into fragments, where every fragment has an end or terminal boundary.
 Restriction enzymes have no doubt become one of the most crucial instruments in the context of molecular biology, especially regarding the manipulation and analysis of DNA.
 It lets researchers map the genomic structure, analyse the sequences of genes, and construct new DNA molecules or modified organisms.